Kiebert/breweries/README.md

 # Breweries

-A react web-app for finding breweries.
+A React/Redux web-app for finding breweries.

 ## Available Scripts